Egg Facts – Top 10 FAQs About Eggs

 8. What is a double yolk?

 The formation of an egg is a pretty spectacular process and may take a young hen a little time to get perfect.
-A double (or more) yolk occurs most frequently in young hens who are just starting their egg laying, or in old hens who are just finishing their egg laying.
-As their systems adjust, they may release more than one yolk at a time, which get encased in the same egg white and egg shell.
-If these yolks were fertilized, they may indeed turn into twin chicks.
+A double (or more) yolk occurs most frequently in young hens who are just starting their egg laying, or in older hens who are finishing their egg laying career.
+As their bodies adjust, they may release more than one yolk at a time, which gets encased in the same egg white and egg shell.
 Double yolks are said to bring good luck.
 Enjoy and count yourself lucky!

 9. Do blood spots mean an egg was fertilized?